INanaay/score-play-test/README.md

     -   With **Multipart**, the file is split into small chunks (e.g., 5MB).
 If a chunk fails, only that 5MB is retried.
 The upload can even be paused and resumed later.

 2.  **Scalability**:
-    -   Streaming large files through the Golang API server consumes significant memory and CPU (context switching) and blocks connections.
+    -   Streaming large files through the Golang API server consumes significant memory and CPU and blocks connections.
     -   By generating Presigned URLs, the client uploads *directly* to MinIO/S3.
 The API only handles tiny JSON requests (signaling), allowing a single small API instance to coordinate terabytes of uploads.

 3.  **Data Integrity (Checksums)**: